 Adam teaches information literacy to students at all levels.
 He is particularly interested in embedding this more widely in the curriculum and in methods to improve student engagement and knowledge retention.
 Over the past four years he has collaborated with Vanessa Hill and other Middlesex University Library team members to develop new ways to teach information literacy.

 The materials they have developed are publicly available under Creative Commons Licence via their LibGuide: http://libguides.mdx.ac.uk/MDXGames

 Their work has been presented at the following conferences:

 They have also run a number of one day workshops for NHS and School Librarians.

 A summary of current treaching practice by the Librarians at Middlesex is available in an article in SCONUL Focus.

 In 2016 Adam completed a joint DProf by Public Works with Vanessa Hill which reflects on and develops their work in information literacy since 2011 and how this will impact on the future of the library profession.
 The full work is here:

 They gave a presentation on the whole DProf experience at Lilac 2017:

 Practitioner research for librarians: a DProf case study.
 In: LILAC 2017, 10-12 April 2017, Swansea University, Wales. http://eprints.mdx.ac.uk/id/eprint/21649

 Adam's research interests are information literacy and library management.
-You can also see my papers on Ressearch Gate:
+You can also see his papers on Ressearch Gate:

 Edwards, J. Adam and Hill, Vanessa (2022) EPQ @ MDX: Supporting local students (A case study).
 In: All things being equal: the regional contribution of libraries, 11 May 2022, Online London, UK.